Harmanjot Singh Khabra: Kerala Blasters FC

-2021–22: Debut season
+2021–22: Debut season and ISL runner-up

-On 15 July 2021, Khabra signed a two-year deal with Indian Super League club Kerala Blasters, the southern rivals of his previous club ahead of the 2021–22 Indian Super League season.
+On 15 July 2021, Khabra signed a two-year deal with Indian Super League club Kerala Blasters, the southern rivals of his previous club ahead of the 2021–22 Indian Super League.
 He made his debut for the club on 11 September 2021 against Indian Navy in the 2021 Durand Cup, which they won 1–0.
 He made his league debut with the Blasters on 19 November in the 2021–22 Indian Super League season opener against ATK Mohun Bagan FC, which they lost 4–2 at full-time.
 Khabra played the derby match against his former club Bengaluru on 28 November, where he was named man of the match, after the match ended in a 1–1 draw.
 He suffered a muscle tweak in the training session prior to the match against his former club East Bengal on 12 December, and was omitted from the squad for the game.
 He returned to the pitch on 19 December for the match against defending champions Mumbai City on 19 November, which they won 0–3.
 Khabra scored his debut goal and his first-ever goal in the Indian Super League on 12 January 2022 in the match against Odisha FC, which they won 0–2 after Khabra scored the second goal for the club in the 40th minute of the game.
 During the post-match conference, he was then awarded with the man-of-the match award.
 He captained the Blasters side for the first time on 30 January in their 0–1 defeat over his former club Bengaluru.
 In the Blasters 3–0 victory against his former club Chennaiyin on 26 February, he became the second player in the Indian Super League history, behind Narayan Das, to have played 10,000 minutes in the league.
 Khabra was handed a two-match ban and a fine of ₹1.5 lakh by the All India Football Federation Disciplinary Committee, after he was charged with 'violent conduct' in the Indian Super League match against Hyderabad FC in February.